diagrid-labs/catalyst-reference-apps/aws-pubsub/docs/setup.md

 ```

 The `Graphql endpoint`, `api-key` and `region` are available in the Settings
-screen of the appsync api.
+screen of the AppSync API.

 From your CLI, navigate to the root of `group-chat-app-ui` and run the commands
 below.